szyma28/szyma28.github.io/docs/Deployment.md

 Are there any known issues?
 Describe the deployment of software components to hardware nodes using a UML Deployment diagram.

+## Version 0.9.1

+Current system version supports displaying the toilet database based on the dependancy of Bristol Open Data API, and displaying them on the map based on the MapBox dependancy.
+Filtering the toilets (UC2) has not been properly implemented yet due to time and manpower constraint.

+Tools used:

+Visual Studio code - HTML, CSS and JavaScript
+Draw.io - Diagrams

 ![Insert Deployment diagram here](images/deployment.png)

 # User guide